Common user flows

 Requesting bitcoin #

 Equivalent to creating an invoice, requesting bitcoin involves entering information about this specific transaction and sharing it with the payer.

 For more information-rich base layer requests, BIP 21 describes a URI scheme to turn requests into links that can be shared like any other link.
 On click, wallets that support this scheme can immediately show the send screen with the correct information pre-filled.
 Links can also be encoded and transmitted via QR code.
 Since the scheme also allows for the inclusion of an address label and transaction description, it allows both sender and recipient to stay organized.

 Receiving bitcoin #

 Once a user has requested payment, they are naturally interested in knowing when sent and confirmed.
 Even when the request was not specifically made, it is nice to know when you receive money.
 This can ideally be communicated via push notifications or similar mechanisms.
-Since the Bitcoin network does not have native functionality to push updates to wallet clients, this requires wallet software to regularly check for new transactions or the use of trusted third-party service.
+Since the bitcoin network does not have native functionality to push updates to wallet clients, this requires wallet software to regularly check for new transactions or the use of a trusted third-party service.

 Managing transactions #